+The Hamiltonian analysis of more general quadratic gravity theories has already been performed a long time ago in~\cite{Buchbinder:1987vp}, and our findings are completely in accord with theirs.
+However, we take a somewhat different route in performing the analysis, including a more convenient choice of canonical variables which allows for a transparent view of the subtleties arising in considering the theory perturbatively around particular backgrounds.
+It is especially the latter that allows us to better understand the nature of the features reported in~\cite{Hell:2023mph,Golovnev:2023zen,Karananas:2024hoh}.
 We attribute the feature of disappearing degrees of freedom to the discontinuous change of the nature of constraints when considered perturbatively around specific backgrounds.
-Moreover, we establish this discontinuity not to be restricted to Minkowski spacetime, but a feature of every traceless-Ricci background,~$R\!=\!0$, such as Schwarzschild spacetime of Kerr spacetime, a possibility that was anticipated in~\cite{Golovnev:2023zen}.\footnote{Traceless Ricci spacetimes do not fall neatly into the Petrov classification~\cite{Petrov:2000bs}, which restricts only the Weyl tensor, but Pleba\'{n}ski provided the full four-dimensional classification~\cite{Plebanski:1964,McIntosh:1981}.} We also establish that considering non-linear perturbations around such backgrounds by perturbatively expanding the solutions will never recover any degrees of freedom.
+Moreover, we establish this discontinuity not to be restricted to Minkowski spacetime, but a feature of {\it every} traceless-Ricci background,~$R\!=\!0$, such as Schwarzschild spacetime or Kerr spacetime, a possibility that was anticipated in~\cite{DAmico:2020euu,Casado-Turrion:2023rni,Golovnev:2023zen}.\footnote{Traceless Ricci spacetimes do not fall neatly into the Petrov classification~\cite{Petrov:2000bs}, which restricts only the Weyl tensor, but Pleba\'{n}ski provided the full four-dimensional classification~\cite{Plebanski:1964,McIntosh:1981}.} We also establish that considering non-linear perturbations around such backgrounds by perturbatively expanding the solutions will never recover any degrees of freedom.
 However, this is not a physical conclusion, but rather a limitation of the perturbative expansion that is unable to capture physical properties.